 - Free Stuff (Get free stuff, and get rid of things you don’t need anymore).

 That’s five ideas off the top of my head.
 Coming up with ideas is easy.
-But before you create a new group, confirm that that it doesn’t already exist in your community.
+But before you engage in creating facebook group for church members, confirm that that it doesn’t already exist in your community.
 Then, tie the group to the church’s Facebook Page, but don’t just use it as another place to publish things about your church.
 Be genuine.
 Post information that will be helpful to your community members.
 Build relationships with members.
 Create community.
 It may not be the way we’ve always done things, but it’s a great, new opportunity to expand beyond the doors of your building and do outreach in your community.

 Facebook groups present a huge opportunity go build genuine community amongst not only your congregation, but the neighborhood or city around you as well.
-Start thinking outside the box—how could your church utilize Facebook groups to build community?
+Start thinking outside the box—how could your church get involved in creating facebook group for church members to build community?